2ndSightLab/ai-tracker/mistake-tracker.md

 Well, let's see if Opus 5 is any different.

+__

+OMG copy + Paste from mac/Amazon Linux ec2 sucks in Claude Code.
+Totally.

+It took Claude four tries and to say not nice things to it to get it to stop telling me to write to a file since the file I'm writing to is in a different project to which I am NOT giving it access and I don't want to have temp files all over the place.
+Let me copy and paste!
+Finally I got this which is a royal pain.
+But at least it works:

+>>> Hold Fn and drag to select, then Cmd+C — that's the one for Terminal.app (Option is the iTerm2 equivalent).

 # 2026-08-12 - 11:22 PM

 It's been a frustrating few days.
 Things that seem like they should be simple are overly complicated.
 I slowed the token burn but still used up my tokens [credits] in three days.
 Bottom line: AI models are not good at parallel processing.
 Said it before and I'll say it again.